tartley/cbeams/README.md

 Python dependencies are specified in setup.py.

+To populate a virtualenv, run tests, etc, see the commands in the Makefile.
+These can often work in Windows too, under Bash shells like Cygwin, Msys, (and presumably WSL too, although that didn't exist when  I wrote this.)

+Populating the virtualenv in the manner shown in the Makefile adds "-e ." to the virtualenv, which adds this project in 'develop mode', meaning both that source edits are immediately visible within the virtualenv, and that the application entry points listed in setup.py are converted into executable scripts on the PATH.

 ## Thanks

 To Erik Rose, for the fabulous Blessings package. https://pypi.python.org/pypi/blessings

 To GitHub user @anonymouse64, for contributing packaging as a Snap, out of the goodness of his heart!

 ## Why did I develop this?